didacjs/scRNAseq-Preprocessing-benchmark/README.md

 * Decide on which metrics to compare the benchmark results (currently the pipelines produce a file from the bash time utility).

-* Decide on which metrics to compare the downstream results.

 * Analyze data from other tissues.

 * Clean the notebook and improve the quality of the report.